capmeth/acid/docsite/docs/configuration/acid-cli.md

 acid -s [port]
 ```

-If `httpServer` is activated in configuration then this option serves only to specify the port, and if the port is not specified, `httpServerPort` from configuration is used.
+If `httpServer` is activated in configuration then this option serves only to specify the port.

 ### `--output-dir`